 - About 20% of the world’s children and adolescents have some form of mental/emotional (e.g. anxiety) or behavioural problems (e.g. Attention Deficit Hyperactivity Disorder).

 - Over 800,000 people worldwide commit suicide every year.
 In Malaysia, two people on average die of suicide every day.

 - Mental health problems (e.g. stress, anxiety, and depression) are important risk factors of getting other physical diseases such as a tension headache, gastritis, diabetes, hypertension, and coronary heart disease.

-- The recovery of physical illness (e.g. cancer) is often influenced by a person’s emotional state (e.g. hopelessness) and illness behaviors (e.g. compliance with medication and lifestyle changes).
+- The recovery of physical illness (e.g. cancer) is often influenced by a person’s emotional state (e.g. hopelessness) and illness behaviours (e.g. compliance with medication and lifestyle changes).

-- Stigma and discrimination against patients and their families (e.g. perceived as weak, mad, dangerous, untreatable) prevent people from seeking help for mental or behavioral health problems.
+- Stigma and discrimination against patients and their families (e.g. perceived as weak, mad, dangerous, untreatable) prevent people from seeking help for mental or behavioural health problems.

-- Mental or behavioral health challenges could be effectively overcome by counseling, behavioral interventions, family education, medications, and other psycho-social strategies.
+- Mental or behavioural health challenges could be effectively overcome by counselling, behavioural interventions, family education, medications, and other psycho-social strategies.